mattischrome/blogischrome/_posts/2015-02-20-writing-as-it-happens.markdown

 date: "2015-02-20"
 title: "On Writing As It Happens"
 categories: Writing
-tags: [Writing, Blog, Self Improvement]
+tags: [Writing, Blog, Self Improvement, Fifteen]
 ---

 I’m pretty close to a round number.
 To date I have written 298,500 words for this blog, not counting posts that I have discarded or deleted.
 This will be the 505th post currently on the blog, which makes for an average of just under 600 words per post.
 Some posts are just a picture or a video or a gallery though, so that distorts the average a bit.